TrellixVulnTeam/swahilipython_SCMU/Doc/library/socketserver.rst

 support asynchronous behaviour.

 Creating a server requires several steps.
-First, you must create a request handler class by subclassing the :class:`BaseRequestHandler` class and overriding its :meth:`~BaseRequestHandler.handle` method;
+First, you must create a request handler kundi by subclassing the :class:`BaseRequestHandler` kundi and overriding its :meth:`~BaseRequestHandler.handle` method;
 this method will process incoming requests.
 Second, you must instantiate one of the server classes, passing it